NMilind/LeanGoShifter/README.md

 ### Usage

 ```
-usage: lean_go_shifter.py [-h] snp_map annotation permute out_dir prefix
+usage: lean_go_shifter.py [-h] [--threads THREADS] snp_map annotation permute out_dir prefix

 A lean reimplementation of GoShifter

 positional arguments:
   snp_map            A table of SNPs for each individual signal.
   annotation         File with genomic regions representing annotations.
   permute            Number of permutations for the null distribution.
   out_dir            Output directory.
   prefix             Prefix for output files.

 optional arguments:
   -h, --help         show this help message and exit
+  --threads THREADS  The number of threads to use.
 ```

 ### Inputs